DevExpress/devextreme-documentation/concepts/05 UI Components/Switch/00 Getting Started with Switch/20 Define a Hint.md

         },
         data() {
             return {
-                hint_message: "Click to switch on",
+                hintMessage: "Click to switch on",
             };
         },
         methods: {
             onValueChanged(e) {
-                this.hint_message = e.value ?
+                this.hintMessage = e.value ?
 "Click to switch off" : "Click to switch on";
                 // ...
             }
         }